mx101/NotGalaga/DEVELOPMENT.md

 - 4:20pm - GenerateRightCurve and GenerateLeftCurve tested and functioning

 - 7:45pm - Added additional controller inputs and final scoreboard display

+- 8:15pm - Added shots fired and shots hit to scoreboard